SxtTxch/netInterface/README.md

 ## 📦 Installation

-Simply place the library into your game’s `ReplicatedStorage` or `ServerScriptService` and require the `Net_Object` in your scripts.
+Simply place the library into your game’s `ReplicatedStorage` and require the `Net_Object` in your scripts.

 ```lua
 local netInterface = require(ReplicatedStorage.Networking_Lib.Net_Object)